Gluten Free London: A Complete Guide for Celiac Foodies

 When we talk about arepas in the US and UK, we’re usually talking about the Venezuelan variety, which is essentially a flat corn cake sliced in half and filled like a sandwich.

-They’re usually gluten free, but there are some things to watch out for like shared fryers.
 If they make tequeños, which are essentially mozzarella sticks, they might fry the plantains (one of the best arepa fillings) in the same fryer so you’ll need to ask.

 Coeliac UK